kristinemlarson/gnssrefl/README.md

 - *gnssir p041 2020 151 99 -fr 201 -plt True* (look at the lovely Galileo L1 data)

+# Bugs/Features I know about

+I have been using teqc to reduce the number of observables and to decimate.
+I have removed the former because it unfortunately- by default - removes Beidou observations in Rinex 2.11 files.
+If you request decimation and fortran is set to True, unfortunately this will still occur.
+I am working on removing my code's dependence on teqc.

+# Helper Codes

+**download_rinex** can be useful if you want to download RINEX v2 or 3 files without using the reflection specific codes.
+It mostly wants station name and year, month, day (or year, doy if you set the third input to zero).
+You can also specify the RINEX v2 archive (using same names as above).
+I think for v3 it will check unavco and cddis.

+I will be soon releasing code that makes **daily averages**, which is useful for snow applications.
+Tides and water levels are a bit more complicated.

 # Publications

 There are A LOT of publications about GPS and GNSS interferometric reflectometry.